dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

 #   key: /etc/ssl/private/client.pem
   # disableShared indicates whether disable to share data for other peers.
   disableShared: false
-  # rateLimit is the default rate limit of the upload speed in KiB/MiB/GiB per second, default is 50GiB/s.
+  # bandwidthLimit is the default rate limit of the upload speed in KB/MB/GB per second, default is 50GB/s.
-  rateLimit: 50GiB
+  bandwidthLimit: 50GB

 manager:
   # addr is manager address.